Letter case: Camel case

-Camel case: "theQuickBrownFoxJumpsOverTheLazyDog" or "TheQuickBrownFoxJumpsOverTheLazyDog" Spaces and punctuation are removed and the first letter of each word is capitalised.
+Spaces and punctuation are removed and the first letter of each word is capitalised.
 If this includes the first letter of the first word (CamelCase, "PowerPoint", "TheQuick...", etc.), the case is sometimes called upper camel case (or, illustratively, CamelCase), Pascal case in reference to the Pascal programming language or bumpy case.

 When the first letter of the first word is lowercase ("iPod", "eBay", "theQuickBrownFox..."), the case is usually known as lower camel case or dromedary case (illustratively: dromedaryCase).
 This format has become popular in the branding of information technology products and services, with an initial "i" meaning "Internet" or "intelligent", as in iPod, or an initial "e" meaning "electronic", as in email (electronic mail) or e-commerce (electronic commerce).

 Snake case

-Snake case: "the_quick_brown_fox_jumps_over_the_lazy_dog" Punctuation is removed and spaces are replaced by single underscores.
+Punctuation is removed and spaces are replaced by single underscores.
 Normally the letters share the same case (e.g. "UPPER_CASE_EMBEDDED_UNDERSCORE" or "lower_case_embedded_underscore") but the case can be mixed, as in OCaml variant constructors (e.g. "Upper_then_lowercase").
 The style may also be called pothole case, especially in Python programming, in which this convention is often used for naming variables.
-Illustratively, it may be rendered snake_case, pothole_case, etc. When all-upper-case, it may be referred to as screaming snake case (or SCREAMING_SNAKE_CASE) or hazard case.
+Illustratively, it may be rendered snake_case, pothole_case, etc..
+When all-upper-case, it may be referred to as screaming snake case (or SCREAMING_SNAKE_CASE) or hazard case.

 Kebab case

-Kebab case: "the-quick-brown-fox-jumps-over-the-lazy-dog" Similar to snake case, above, except hyphens rather than underscores are used to replace spaces.
-It is also known as spinal case, param case, Lisp case in reference to the Lisp programming language, or dash case (or illustratively as kebab-case).
+Similar to snake case, above, except hyphens rather than underscores are used to replace spaces.
+It is also known as spinal case, param case, Lisp case in reference to the Lisp programming language, or dash case (or illustratively as kebab-case, looking similar to the skewer that sticks through a kebab).
 If every word is capitalised, the style is known as train case (TRAIN-CASE).

 In CSS, all property names and most keyword values are primarily formatted in kebab case.

+Middot case

+Similar to kebab case, above, except it uses interpunct rather than underscores to replace spaces.
+Its use is possible in many programming languages supporting Unicode identifiers, as unlike the hyphen it generally does not conflict with a reserved use for denoting an operator, albeit exceptions such as Julia exist.
+Its lack of visibility in most standard keyboard layouts certainly contribute to its infrequent employ, though some modern input tools allow one to reach it rather easily.

-Studly caps
+Alternating caps

-Studly caps: e.g. "tHeqUicKBrOWnFoXJUmpsoVeRThElAzydOG" Mixed case with no semantic or syntactic significance to the use of the capitals.
+Alternating caps are an arbitrary mixing of the cases with no semantic or syntactic significance to the use of the capitals.
 Sometimes only vowels are upper case, at other times upper and lower case are alternated, but often it is simply random.
-The name comes from the sarcastic or ironic implication that it was used in an attempt by the writer to convey their own coolness (studliness).
-It is also used to mock the violation of standard English case conventions by marketers in the naming of computer software packages, even when there is no technical requirement to do so – e.g., Sun Microsystems' naming of a windowing system NeWS.
-Illustrative naming of the style is, naturally, random: stUdlY cAps, StUdLy CaPs, etc.
+One such usage is for mockery.
+For example, it is sometimes used to mock the violation of standard English case conventions by marketers in the naming of computer software packages, even when there is no technical requirement to do so – e.g., Sun Microsystems' naming of a windowing system NeWS.